pinot-contrib/pinot-docs/basics/indexing/forward-index.md

 A table reload operation must be performed for the above config to take effect.
 Enabling / disabling other indexes on the column can be done via the usual [table config](../../configuration-reference/table.md) options.

-The forward index can also be regenerated for a column where it is disabled by removing enable the index again and reloading the segment.
+The forward index can also be regenerated for a column where it is disabled by enabling the index and reloading the segment.
 The forward index can only be regenerated if the dictionary and inverted index have been enabled for the column.
 If either have been disabled then the only way to get the forward index back is to regenerate the segments via the offline jobs and re-push / refresh the data.

 {% hint style="danger" %}
 **Warning:**&#x20;